 It is the most powerful self-deception of all because it overrides the survival instinct and destroys us from within.

 What plagues us is all different.
 That’s why there are no hard and fast answers.
 We each must face our challenges alone to a certain extent because they are unique to us.
 The very uniqueness isolates us.
-We find reasons for the guilt or the hurt specific to us and somehow, even if what happened is not our fault, we become guilty of failure of some kind.
+We find reasons for the guilt or the hurt specific to us and somehow, even if what happened is not our fault, we become guilty of a failure of some kind.

 I’ve heard the words from others where they wished they’d died instead of their friends.
 I’ve prayed to trade my life for one minute where I could make a difference for someone I lost.
-I’ve heard people hold themselves responsible for vile things that others did to them, as if somehow they were at fault for their own victimization.
+I’ve heard people hold themselves responsible for vile things that others did to them as if somehow they were at fault for their own victimization.

 I’ve met those who made it through their moments.
 I’ve mourned those I knew who did not.
-I’ve placed myself as the final line of defense for those closest to me, because I cannot lose again.
+I’ve placed myself as the final line of defense for those closest to me because I cannot lose again.
 I cannot face the rending heartache of another moment lost.

-I know that in the wake of a suicide people want answers.
+I know that in the wake of suicide people want answers.
 Family, friends, anyone, even the curious, want to know “Why?”
 I know there are no real answers because the only person that could have given them is gone.
-The ringing silence where they used to be hurts.
+The ringing silence where they used to be hurt.
 You hear them when they are not there.
 It takes a while to realize that they are not just out for a bit.
 When the realization that they’re never coming back through that door hits you, it hurts.